 Despite the significance of their work, the Mambas’ own children and their families rarely experience the wonder of seeing an elephant, a rhino, or a lion in the wild.
 If African voices are to rise on behalf of Africa’s wild wonder, the cultural and economic distance that separates Africa’s people from the continent’s wild heritage must be dismantled.
 GMFER aims to bring Africa’s vanishing rainbow, the remains of her wild world, to the children and the families of the Black Mambas’.
 We hope to learn from the lady Mambas even as we -collectively- strive to create spaces that enrich and amplify the knowledge, experience, and capacity of those voices most critical in cherishing Africa’s ecological legacy.

 The vision of Mambas in the Park is to establish creative and meaningful ways to disrupt dominant and persistent conservation paradigms that are failing human and animal communities throughout the African continent.
-These harmful paradigms must be replaced by those that are less didactic, deeply experiential, and deeply bound to nature.
+These harmful paradigms must be replaced by those less didactic, more experiential, and deeply bound to nature.

 Every problem has a solution, every solution needs support.